kgolding/zulip-archiver/README.md

 # Zulip archiver to SQLite database

-Super simple way to archive your Zulip messages.
+Super simple way to archive your Zulip chat messages and files.

 ## Installation